charleso/haskell-in-haste/README.md

          git clone https://github.com/charleso/haskell-in-haste.git

 3. Run `stack setup` in the root of the directory
-4. Run `stack build` in the root of the directory
+4. Run `stack test` in the root of the directory (ignore the test failures)

 ## Running